Search our archive

 Bishopsteignton Playgroup in the Carnival 1979

-This article highlighted the story of Bishopsteignton Playgroup (Now Preschool) from 1986 after the departure of Joan Leonard until after it established itself on its new permanent site on Bishopsteignton School grounds.
+This article highlighted the story of Bishopsteignton Playgroup (now Preschool) from 1986, after the departure of Joan Leonard, when it established itself on its new permanent site on Bishopsteignton School grounds.

 Look out for the concluding part (Part 3) in this story about how the Preschool continues to have